 ## Heart rate course

-Concerning our first research question, we displayed the trend of the course of HR during the entire study in a first step.
+Concerning our first research question, we displayed the trend of the course of HR during the entire study.
 Teachers’ unstandardized mean HR over the entire course of the study was M = 90.09 bpm and SD = 15.76 bpm (range 51 - 164 bpm).
 The standardized mean HR over the entire course of the study was M = -0.04 and SD = 0.99 (range -4.03 - 4.56).
-Means, standard deviations, and the range of teachers’ unstandardized and standardized HR for the different phases are shown in Table XX.
+Means, standard deviations, and the range of teachers’ unstandardized and standardized HR in the different phases are shown in Table XX.

-Table XX M, SD and range of teachers’ HR for the individual phases (unstandardized in bpm/standardized)
+Table XX M, SD and range of teachers’ HR for the individual phases (unstandardized in bpm/z-standardized)